 Many studies speak of this.
 Moreover, some reports even recommend avoiding licorice altogether if you have hypertension.

-Licorice root extract is often associated with water and salt retention as it represses aldosterone — the hormone responsible for regulating the body’s sodium levels.
-One study shows how licorice tea caused high blood pressure in patients, and avoiding it resolved the problem (x).
+Licorice root extract can cause water and salt retention as it suppresses aldosterone — the hormone responsible for regulating the body’s sodium levels.
+One study shows how licorice tea caused high blood pressure in patients and avoiding it resolved the problem. (x)

-Multiple licorice compounds, including isoliquiritigenin and liquiritigenin, suppress the cytochrome P450 enzymes and CYP3A4 gene.
-Inactivation of cytochrome P450 enzymes may slow down medication metabolism, increase their level in blood and upping the risk of medication side effects (x).
+Multiple licorice compounds, including isoliquiritigenin and liquiritigenin, suppress the cytochrome P450 enzymes and the CYP3A4 gene.
+Inactivation of cytochrome P450 enzymes may slow down medication metabolism, increase their level in blood, and upping the risk of medication side effects. (x)

 Consuming excess licorice can lower your potassium levels.
 The FDA says that this may lead to:

 - High blood pressure